Code-Institute-Submissions/gameshow-m1/README.md

 By forking the GitHub Repository, we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps.

-1. Log in to GitHub and locate the GitHub Repository.
+1. Log in to GitHub and locate the [GameShow GitHub Repository](https://github.com/aryan008/gameshow-m1).
 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
 3. You should now have a copy of the original repository in your GitHub account.

 ### How to run this project locally
-1. Log in to GitHub and locate the GitHub Repository.
+1. Log in to GitHub and locate the [GameShow GitHub Repository](https://github.com/aryan008/gameshow-m1).
 2. Under the repository name, click "Clone or download".
 3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
 4. Open Git Bash